coder/coder/docs/api/notifications.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Get notification templates pertaining to system events
+## Get system notification templates

 ### Code samples